FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 !["Deleting product data to the database"](./images/postgresql_with_node-red_form3.png "Deleting product data to the database")

-In this section, we'll cover how to delete product data from the database. we will use Dashboard 2.0's form interface to collects essential information like the product id and name.
+In this section, we'll cover how to delete product data from the database.
+We will use Dashboard 2.0's form interface to collect essential information like the product id and name.
 While the product id alone is sufficient to delete a product from the database, we include the product name as an additional precaution to prevent accidental deletion of product data.

 1. Drag a ui-form widget onto the canvas and create a new ui-group for it.
 2. Add elements for product id and name in the form widget and give it a name, label, and select type.